planet4/MMM-YrThen/README.md

 	</tr>
 	<tr>
 		<td>location</td>
-		<td>The unique Id found in the Url of any location on <a href="https://www.yr.no/nb/liste/dag/1-2296935/Norge/Nord-Trøndelag/Steinkjer/Steinkjer">Yr</a> I.e. Steinkjer.</td>
+		<td>The unique Id found in the Url of any location on <a href="https://www.yr.no/nb/liste/dag/1-2820936/Norge/Nord-Trøndelag/Steinkjer/Skrubblivegen">Yr.no</a>.
+Default location is Skrubblivegen in Steinkjer, Norway.</td>
 		<td>1-2296935</td>
 	</tr>
 	<tr>